SirPhilip3/Obsidian-Uni/3 anno/A scelta/Algoritmi Avanzati e Distribuiti/Distributed Ranking.md

 >[!important]
 >The *Update* will contain the *new-minimum* , initially assigned to $\infty$ if we were on a leaf or to the new *minimum* value between it's subtree otherwise
 >
->For each *node* it will check it ther's a lessere value in it's subtrees and update the value on the message
+>For each *node* it will check it ther's a lesser value in it's subtrees and update the value on the message
 >
 >It will than update the label of the edge from which the message arrived